Are index funds expensive?

 Here's the effect that different fees can have on your overall compounded value, assuming a £10,000 annual investment for 30 years, with a 7% average annual return:

-As the original YouTube commenter suggested, fees can have a significant impact on your returns.
+So as our original YouTube commenter suggested, fees can have a significant impact on your returns.

-To put a clear opinion out there: We don’t believe investing in index funds is expensive.
-However, this is just the opinion of Financial Interest — we’re a collection of regular Average Joe investors, not qualified financial advisers.
+To put a clear opinion out there: we don't believe investing in index funds is expensive.
+However, this is just the opinion of Financial Interest – we're a collection of regular Average Joe investors, not qualified financial advisers.

 How do individual stocks compare?